-The Jet 578008 offers one full horsepower for your grinding needs; that's a lot of power.
-This grinder sports a heavy duty motor and is CSA and CUS certified.
+The Jet 578008 8-Inch Industrial Bench Grinder offers one full horsepower for your grinding needs; that's a lot of power.
+This grinder sports a heavy-duty motor and is CSA and CUS certified.
 It is ideal for small business owners, contractors, construction use, and tradesmen keeping their tools in sharp shape.

 This 44-pound electric bench grinder functions at 3,600 rpm for real speed.
 It is set up with 115-volt, 11-amp, 60-hertz service but comes with a guide for rewiring for 5.5-amp 230-volt use.
 This machine is powerful enough for professional needs and durable enough for a professional setting, with full wheel dressings, a single dust chute, large sealed bearings, and adjustable safety shields.
 It also has a toggle switch safety key for added protection.
 This 8-inch grinder comes with one fine and one coarse grinding wheel.

-If you want a little bit of everything, try the Dayton Combination Belt and Bench Grinder.
-This Dayton machine uses a ¼-horsepower, 2.5-amp motor to power both a 6-inch grinding wheel and an adjustable belt sander.
+If you want a little bit of everything, or are trying to cut down on clutter in your workshop, try the Dayton Combination Belt and Bench Grinder.
+This Dayton machine uses a ¼-horsepower, 2.5-amp motor to power both a 6-inch grinding wheel and an adjustable belt sander, combining two tools into one.
 Just attach this machine to your tool bench and get to work sharpening, shaping and sanding just about anything you can think of.
 It comes with an attached work light, tool rests, eye shield, and a thumb-knob adjustment for belt tracking.
-It’s a great versatile option.
+It’s a very versatile option.